boycce/monastery/docs/definition/index.md

 ### Operation hooks

-You are able provide an array of promises to the following model operation hooks. `this` is the operation details.
+You are able provide an array of promises to the following model operation hooks.

 ```js
 {